-- Keep cake at room tº wrapped in film paper o under a dome.
+- Keep the cake at room temperature wrapped in plastic o under a dome.

 - Batter: it is important to beat until thickened and to add both sugar and oil in thin streams.
 This will ensure the cake is well mixed and the batter airy.

 - Pan: removing the cake from the pan is one of the worst moments when baking bundt cakes.
 But try this: butter the pan thoroughly with room t° butter (I use a brush or my fingers) and flour it, shaking off excess.
 And then put it in the fridge while making the batter.
 Pour the batter directly into the cold pan.
 It makes all the difference.